 Specialists in Serious Fraud and Complex Criminal Defence

 Abdullah is a barrister and is the Senior Partner at MPR.
-He is a senior barrister and is also affiliated to a premier barristers chambers in London listed in the Legal 500.
+He is a senior barrister and is also an associate member in a premier barristers chambers in London listed in the Legal 500.

 Abdullah brings a wealth of experience to the MPR team.
 He is an experienced lawyer and trial advocate as well being a litigator and can therefore prepare a case from the very early stages.Since being called to the Bar in 1994 he has developed his experience and practice in defending in serious and complex trials and has acted in a number of high profile cases.
+He is frequently involved in advising clients at the pre-charge investigative stage and works pro actively to either avoiding proceedings and building the defence case.
 Abdullah has extensive experience in allegations of serious fraud, money laundering, murder and drug trafficking.
 He is also an astute litigator.

 Abdullah has has particular experience in: